TEN7-Archive/flight-deck/README.md

 [![Documentation Status](https://readthedocs.org/projects/flight-deck/badge/?version=latest)](http://flight-deck.readthedocs.io/)

-TEN7's Flight Deck is a library of containers for local Drupal development.
-Flight Deck is lightweight, simple, and Docker-native, allowing you to stand up a local development environment quickly after installing Docker.
+TEN7's Flight Deck is a set of Docker containers for local Drupal development.
+It is lightweight, simple, and Docker-native, allowing you to stand up a local development environment quickly after installing Docker.

 ## Library